Learning Outcomes

 This article has covered the following key knowledge points:

-- Personal representatives are responsible for collecting, valuing, and safeguarding all estate assets.
+- Personal representatives are responsible for collecting, valuing, and safeguarding all estate assets and must act within the Trustee Act 2000 duty of care.

-- All debts, taxes, and liabilities must be paid before distributing the estate.
+- All debts, taxes, and liabilities must be paid before distributing the estate; observe the statutory order for solvent and insolvent estates.

-- Personal representatives may be personally liable for breaches of duty or for distributing the estate before all claims are settled.
+- PRs may be personally liable for devastavit or for distributing the estate before claims are settled; prepare full accounts and obtain receipts.

-- Advertising for creditors under the Trustee Act 1925 can protect against later claims.
+- Advertising for claimants under Trustee Act 1925 s.27 and conducting prudent searches can protect PRs from unknown claims.

 Key Terms and Concepts